rems-project/linksem/README.md

 ## Known issues

-Currently a bug in Lem prevents 'error.lem' from being extracted correctly to OCaml.
+  1. Currently a bug in Lem prevents 'error.lem' from being extracted correctly to OCaml.
 Therefore any changes to 'error.lem' require special attention, namely hand editing 'error.ml', the Lem generated ML file, to add parentheses around the infix monadic bind operator '>>=' to avoid an OCaml parse error.
+  2. Another bug in Lem prevents us from writing large numeric constants in their most natural form.
+Rather, any constant that exceeds the range of the OCaml 'int' type must be split into smaller constants that are added or multiplied together, due to the Lem parser using 'int' throughout.
+Where this happens the total of the computation (i.e. the constant's value) is noted in a comment.

 All other issues, infelicities or missing pieces of formalisation should be noted in a camldoc-style comment at the top of the relevant Lem file.